-Course Content Topic Title Year Games Fitness Athletics 10 In Games, students will be taught a range invasion, net and team games.
-The focus of these is to develop In Fitness lessons, students will be taught methods of training - Continuous, Fartlek and Circuit and Interval training throughout the upper school in PE.
-In Athletics, students will be taught a range of track and field events (runs, jumps and 11 individual skills, apply these in full game context and work with others.
-Students will learn easy and accessible ways to keep fit and will have an understanding of the benefits of a healthy active lifestyle. throws) focusing on fitness and maximum performance.
+Course Content Topic Title Year Games Fitness Athletics 10 In Games lessons, students will be taught a range invasion, net and team sports.
+The focus of these is to develop individual skills In Fitness lessons, students will be taught a variety of different methods of training.
+They will learn easy, accessible ways to keep fit and will have an In Athletics, students will continue to develop a range of track and field events focusing on fitness and maximum performance.
+This will be done 11 further and apply them in full game context alongside a variety of different tactics and strategies. understanding of the benefits of a healthy active lifestyle that they can continue to develop once they leave Thornden. competitively and as part of a team.
+These lessons are known as team challenge.